zackforbing/ruby-submissions/1605/module_4_assignments/gametime/template/rf_al_game_time/ryan_angela_check_in_1.md

 - When the jeepney collides with an obstacle the obstacle is removed from the canvas and the jeepney loses health
 - Bonus items appear that are worth health (or points if at full health)
 - Difficulty is automatically increased as the user plays by increasing speed and frequency of obstacles
-- The jeepney is able to pick up and drop off passengers to gain additional points
+- [Extension] The jeepney is able to pick up and drop off passengers to gain additional points

 ### What is your MVP, or 'this was harder than I thought' plan?